dishantzaveri/hostelmanagementappflutter/README.md

 <br />Rucha Gavaskar (Flutter Developer) : https://github.com/ctrlv21

-# Case Study: Bulk – Community group-buying app for products

-So about our app easyDorms, everything mentioned below is all you need to know about this.

-Now-a-days small businesses are getting laid all over the market.
-People from different age groups are opening their businesses and flourishing in no time.
-They are so determined to do something in their life which ultimately makes them millennials since day1.
-But there is even discrimination or u can say injustice going on with a lot of undeserving people.
-This makes it harder for them to grow and compete.
-So to resolve this issue, We are here to present all you guys with this app called easyDorms.

 ## Features

 - [x] 3 modules, namely a college admin, a warden and students